JoeKodsi/viaeurope-cloud-engineer-interview/README.md

 #### Requirements

-1. Client should be publicly accessible
+1. Client should be publicly accessible.
+The client exposes port `4567`
-2. API and redis should be private
+2. API and redis should be private.
+The API exposes port `4567`
 3. Redis storage should persist between restarts

 ### 2. Grant developers access to irb console